Subjects:

 In automotive technology, the transistor is most commonly used as a switch, so we'll go into that now.
 Let's take an NPN transistor as an example.

 The image shows the base on the left, above the collector and below the Emitter.
-When a base current starts flowing (blue arrow), it follows its way to the Emitter.
+When a basic current starts flowing (blue arrow), it follows its way to the Emitter.
 This also causes a collector current to flow to the Emitter.
-As soon as the base current is lost, the current from collector to Emitter also stops.
+As soon as the base current disappears, the current from collector to Emitter also stops.

 If half a base current starts to flow, half the current (compared to I max.) also starts to flow.
 So it can be clearly seen that the current that is switched by the transistor (from C to E) is completely dependent on the height of B.

-A transistor also always has voltage losses due to the PN junction.
-Between the Base and Emitter it is 0,7 Volt and between the Collector and the Emitter 0,3 Volt.
+A transistor always has voltage losses due to the PN transition.
+Between the Base and Emitter it is 0,7 Volt and between the Collector and Emitter 0,3 Volt.

 The transistor as a switch: